 - Excessive debt.
 A credit card may tempt you to overspend while on holiday.
 It’s important to remember that you have to repay everything you charge (plus interest in most cases), so make sure that you’re spending with a budget in mind so that your balance doesn’t get out of control.

-What are the pros and cons of using a credit card overseas?
+Pros and cons of using a credit card overseas

 - Global acceptance.
 If you’re using a Mastercard or Visa credit card, you’ll be able to use your credit card in millions of locations around the world.
 American Express and Diners Club cards are also accepted worldwide, though in fewer places than Visa or Mastercard.

-- Travel perks.
-Credit cards designed for overseas use often come with travel-related benefits such as a 0% purchases deal to help spread the cost of your holiday, frequent flyer rewards programs, complimentary insurance and airline lounge passes.
+- Other perks.
+Credit cards designed for overseas use can come with travel-related benefits such as a 0% purchases deal to help spread the cost of your holiday, frequent flyer rewards programs, complimentary insurance or airline lounge passes.

-- Security of credit.
+- Security.
 When you’re travelling overseas, it’s wise to have more than one way to access your cash.
 Even if you have a prepaid card or debit card organised for everyday spending, a credit card can be used as a backup and the security of credit could come in handy in an emergency.
 Most cards also now come with an app that you can use to freeze and unfreeze your card if it goes AWOL (and to track your spending too).

 - Limitations.
 Some cards come with limitations, including eligibility requirements, restrictions on how and where you can use the card.